Makeshift/sonarr-batch-import/readme.md

+# Note

+Sonarr V3 already has a mass-import feature.
+I made this as I was using Sonarr V2 and didn't realise the V3 alpha was out.
+Whoops!

+However, if you still find it useful, cool :)

 # Mass importing of TV series into Sonarr

 A relatively simple to configure script that will mass-add a list of TV series into Sonarr.